JohnLCaron/rlauxe/README.md

 For each contest we simulate the audit with manufactured data that has the same margin as the reported outcome, and a guess at the error rates.

-For each contest assertion we run _auditConfig.nsimEst_ (default 100) simulations and collect the distribution of samples needed to satisfy the risk limit.
-We then choose the _auditConfig.quantile_ (default 80%) sample size as our estimate for that assertion.
+For each contest we choose the assertion with the smallest margin and run _nsimEst_ simulations.
+This gives a distribution of the sample sizes needed to satisfy the risk limit.
+Now take some _percentile_ of the distribution of sample sizes as the estimate for that contest.
-The contest's estimated sample size is the maximum over the contest's assertions.

-If the simulation is accurate, the audit should succeed _auditConfig.quantile_ fraction of the time.
+If the simulation is accurate, the audit should succeed _percentile_ percent of the time.
 Since we dont know the actual error rates, or the order that the errors will be sampled, these simulation results are just estimates.

 ## Choosing ballots

-Once we have all of the contests' estimated sample sizes, we next choose which ballots/cards to sample.
+Once we have all of the contests' estimated sample sizes, we choose which ballots/cards to sample.
-This step depends on the CardManifest and Population information, which tells which cards may have which contests.
-The number of cards that may have a contest on it is called the contests's population size (Npop) and is used as the denominator of the _diluted margin_ for the contest.
+This step depends on the CardManifest and Batch information which tells which cards may have which contests.
 The sampling must be uniform over the contest's populations for a statistically valid audit.

-The Population objects are a generalization of SHANGRLA's Card Style Data, allowing for partial information about which cards have which contests.
-When you know exactly what contests are on each card, the diluted margin is at a maximum, and the samples needed is at a minimum.
-If you dont know exactly what contests are on each card, the cards may be divided up into populations in a way that minimizes the number of cards that might have the contest.
-See [SamplePopulations](docs/SamplePopulations.md) for more explanation and current thinking.

-For CLCA audits, the generated Cast Vote Records (CVRs) tell you exactly which cards have which contests, as long as the CVR records the undervotes (contests where no vote was cast).
-For Polling audits and OneAudit pools (and the case where _cvrsContainUndervotes_ = false), the Populations describe which contests may be on which cards.
+The _consistent sampling_ algorithm reads through the sorted Card Manifest and chooses the first cards which may contain one or more wanted contests.
+Once the contest's estimated sample size is satisfied, it drops out of the wanted list.
+This continues until the wanted list is empty.
+The set of selected cards is written to disk.

-Note that each round does its own sampling without regard to the previous round's results.
-However, since the seed remains the same, the ballot ordering is the same throughout the audit.
-We choose the lowest ordered ballots first, so previously audited MVRS are always used again in subsequent rounds, for contests that continue to the next round.
+Each round does its own consistent sampling without regard to the previous round's results.
+Previously audited MVRS are always used again in subsequent rounds, for contests that continue to the next round.
+The auditors only have to find and hand audit the
+_new mvrs_ that havent been audited before.

 ## Under/Over estimating CLCA sample sizes